metal3d/docker-domains/README.md

 Whenever a container starts or is stopped:
 - the daemon reads the list of Docker containers
+- it creates a domain name `container_name.local` (you can change this in `/etc/docker/docker-domains.conf`)
-- it creates a domain name `container_name.local
+- it creates a domain name `container_name.network_name.local` if the container is started inside a Docker network
 - if the container has a hostname, it will also be added

+Keep in mind that `.local` can be changed in `/etc/docker/docker-domains.conf`.

 Subdomains are also resolved.
 So if your container is started with a hostname at "foo.docker", the addresses `*.foo.docker` will point to container.

 # Installation

 Clone this repository, then in a terminal, go to the directory and type:

 ```bash
 make build
 sudo make install
 ```

 To activate the service:

 ```bash
 sudo systemctl start docker-domains
 ```
 You can also start it with your system:

 ```bash
 # --now indicates to start the service at the same time
 sudo systemctl enable --now docker-domains
 ```

 You can uninstall with the command:

 ```bash
 sudo make uninstall
 ```